noopman/aaworkshopattendee/module-7-message-brokers/Exercise1.md

  - $DB_Connection - CosmosDB Connection String
  - $gameContainerUrl - URL for your Game Container API
  - $botContainerUrl - url of your Bot API container
- - $SignalREndpoint - endpoint for your Azure SignalR Resource
+ - $signalrEndpoint - endpoint for your Azure SignalR Resource
  - $StatsContainerUrl - url of your Stats API container
- - $SMTP - connection string of your Azure Communication Service deployed in Module 2
+ - $smtp - connection string of your Azure Communication Service deployed in Module 2
  - $senderDnR - your noreply email from the Email Communication Service Domain resource deployed in Module 2
  - $TTL - time-to-live for your database documents